-Sherlock Holmes: Volume Two, or more properly, the “pompous British detective simulator”, offers three more cases for you to solve, which are claimed to be “officially licensed” by the estate of Arthur Conan Doyle.
+Sherlock Holmes: Volume Two offers three more cases for you to solve, which are claimed to be “officially licensed” by the estate of Arthur Conan Doyle.
 This sounds like it could be a great game, especially since it allows you to match wits with one of the greatest fictitious detectives of all time, and carries the stamp of approval from his creator(‘s family).
-Unfortunately, the same issues from the first game still exist, and essentially this is the same game with new mysteries.
-Believe me when I say that’s a problem.
+Unfortunately, the experience leaves much to be desired.

-The gameplay is pretty simple, and works like a point-and-click computer adventure – fitting, since this is a PC port.
+Gameplay is pretty simple and works like a point-and-click computer adventure – fitting, since this is a port from the PC.
 When you select one of the three cases to start, you’re given some very vague information about a murder (all three are homicide cases) in an introductory video.
-You’re then sent off to go to work.
+You’re then sent off to work.
 You have the London directory at your service, so you can find a name in it and pay them a visit, or send your young spies after them to do some recon.
 You have access to back-issues of the London Times for your perusal, some of which factor into the story at hand (more on that later).
 Finally, you have your notepad full of useful contact names, such as an inspector at Scotland Yard, a chemical expert, a political expert, etc. Your goal is to solve the case in the least number of interviews as possible, after which you will see Holmes’ score and his explanation of the solution.
 So far, this is sounding good, right?

 Think about a Genesis game, and then look at this game, and you’ll realize that it was impressive at the time to have three full mysteries and a plethora of video and audio in one game.
 The video is even more grainy that the usual Sega CD fare, to the point that it’s difficult to make out faces and actions, but the audio is CD quality and fully matched with the video and narrated.
 Think of the impact it would have had on a crowd that, up until that time, saw the platformer as video gaming’s greatest achievement.
 (I’m cheating a bit since I was there, but yes, these games were revolutionary at the time.)
 Too bad the game royally blows, and I feel sorry for the first-generation Sega CDers who got tricked into buying this.